Sorry, you need to enable JavaScript to visit this website.

 Sweden’s constitutional structure and main representative institutions

-Sweden is a parliamentary democracy, which means that all public power proceeds from the people.
+Sweden is a parliamentary democracy, meaning that all public power proceeds from the people.

 At national level, the people are represented by the Riksdag (Swedish parliament) which has legislative power.
 The Government implements the Riksdag’s decisions and draws up proposals for new laws or law amendments.

-At regional level, Sweden is divided into 21 regions.
-The regions are responsible for overseeing tasks that cannot be handled at the local level by municipalities but which rather require coordination across a larger region, most notably health care.
-The regions are entitled to levy income taxes to cover their costs.
+At regional level, Sweden is divided into 21 regions, each with an elected council entitled to levy income taxes.
+The regions are responsible for overseeing tasks not managed at the municipal level best coordinated across a larger region, most notably health care.
 At regional level, there are also county administrative boards (länsstyrelser) that are government bodies for the counties.

-At local level, Sweden is divided into 290 municipalities, each with an elected assembly or council.
-Municipalities are responsible for a broad range of facilities and services including housing, roads, schools, public welfare, elderly care and childcare.
-Municipalities are entitled to levy income taxes on individuals.
+At local level, Sweden is divided into 290 municipalities, each with an elected council entitled to levy income taxes.
+The municipalities are responsible for a broad range of facilities and services including housing, roads, schools, public welfare, elderly care and childcare.
 They also charge for various services.
-As a result, municipalities have significant latitude in deciding what services they should offer.
+As a result, municipalities have significant latitude in deciding what services they will offer.
 They are however legally obliged to provide certain basic services.

 National elections